thesujalpatel/Gitgenix/README.md

 #### **Pattern Import Errors**

 - **Cause**: Corrupted or invalid JSON file
-- **Solution**: Ensure the JSON file was exported from Arcadia or follows the correct format
+- **Solution**: Ensure the JSON file was exported from Gitgenix or follows the correct format

 #### **Performance Issues**